Client-side build tooling

 Node Version Manager to run multiple versions

 in your environment.
-We aim to have a .nvmrc
+We aim to have a .nvmrc file in each repository, so you just need

-to swap to the correct node version.
+to run nvm use to swap to the correct node version.

 yarn is the package manager we use for JavaScript and SCSS dependencies.

-The configuration for an npm package goes in package.json
+The configuration for an npm package goes in package.json.

 You'll need to install yarn after Node.js is installed.